 Tables

 Table 1.
 Summary of generalized linear models for predicting the effect of population density, body size and population biomass on seed dispersal network patterns.
-Significant variables are shown in bold, and models selected based on ΔAIC and significance are shaded.
+Significant variables are shown in bold, and models selected based on ΔAICc and significance are shaded.